-In some areas of the ADA Websites, we request that you provide personal information, such as your name, address, e-mail address, and telephone number.
-Donor and Purchaser Information In some areas of the ADA Websites, we request that you provide your credit card number, contact information, and other billing information.
+In some areas of the ADA Websites, we request that you provide personal information, such as your name, address, email, and telephone number.
+In some donor and purchaser information areas of the ADA Websites, we request that you provide your credit card number, contact information, and other billing information.

-In some areas of the ADA Websites, we request that you provide personal information, such as your name, address, e-mail address, and telephone number.
+In some areas of the ADA Websites, we request that you provide personal information, such as your name, address, email, and telephone number.

 In some areas of the ADA Websites, we collect demographic information such as your age, career, preferences, gender, educational degrees, ethnic background, interests, and diabetes affiliation.
 Sometimes, we may collect a combination of information types.
 Examples of areas of the ADA Websites where we may collect personal or combined personal and demographic data are pages where you can donate to the ADA, sign up to be a member (professional or general), register for a program or event, or purchase a product.